-Quite a few cocktails call for simple syrup mix.
-Kick it up with a little chili for a unique cocktail experience.
+Quite a few cocktails call for a simple syrup mix.
+Why not kick it up with a little chili for a unique cocktail experience.

-To make this spicy simple syrup, you’ll only need 3 ingredients: sugar, water, and spicy peppers.
+- Budget-friendly - To make this simple syrup for cocktails, and all you need is only 3 ingredients: sugar, water, and spicy peppers.
 Take the water and sugar mixture to a boil until sugar is dissolved, add peppers, simmer and extract the peppers (or leave in for a proper spicy experience!)

-Let’s learn in-depth how to make simple syrup for cocktails!
-And then try this with Spicy Watermelon Basil Margarita!
+And don't forget to try this jalapeno syrup with Spicy Watermelon Basil Margarita!

-Remove from heat and strain the peppers out.
+Remove from heat and strain the jalapeno peppers out.

 Let cool before use.
-Add into cocktails, smoothies, asian recipes.
+Add into cocktails, smoothies, Asian food recipes.

-- Peppers – If you want your syrup extra hot, don’t remove the seeds from peppers before cooking.
-But you’ll need to strain the peppers out before serving.
+- Peppers - If you want your syrup extra hot, don’t remove the seeds from peppers before cooking.
+However you’ll need to strain the peppers out before serving.

 - Sugar - for a classical ‘’gomme’’ syrup use granulated white sugar but if you want more in-depth flavor try light or brown muscovado sugar instead.
 It will also add a little darker hue to your drinks.
 You gonna love this!

-- Cutting the peppers – always use gloves when handling the peppers, and wash your hands after use.
+- Cutting the peppers - Don't make my mistakes and always use gloves when handling the peppers, and wash your hands after use.

-- When making drinks with hot peppers, it’s important to remember that less is more.
-You don’t want your drink to be too spicy to enjoy.
-You can always add extra fresh spicy peppers.
-Jalapenos and etc directly to the drink if needed.
+- When making drinks with hot peppers, it's important to remember that less is more.
+You don't want your drink to be too spicy to enjoy.
+You can always add extra fresh spicy pepper or chili flakes directly to the drink if needed.
 Another thing to mention is that every syrup you make will vary depending on the peppers used.
 Some are spicier, riper and etc.

-- The thickness of the syrup – simple syrup ratio is usually 1:1 but for a thicker version make it 2:1 by doubling up the sugar.
-You’ll need to taste test the cocktail as you go.
-I don’t recommend this option as I believe the 1:1 is a perfect ratio for cocktails + it is the syrup is not very ‘’pourable’’ when too thick.
+- The thickness of the syrup - simple syrup ratio is usually 1:1 but for a thicker version make it 2:1 by doubling up the sugar.
+You'll need to taste test the cocktail as you go.
+I don’t recommend this option as I believe the 1:1 is a perfect ratio for cocktails + as the syrup will be not very ‘’pourable’’ and too thick for mixing in drinks.